 Sue Tan Toyofuku is an adjunct lecturer in the Academy's Masters of Integrated Design, Business and Technology program.

-Tan gained her foundation in creative problem solving while earning a BFA in Industrial Design at the University of Washington.
+Tan gained her foundation in creative problem solving while earning a Bachelor of Fine Arts degree in Industrial Design at the University of Washington.
 She then earned her Masters in "Technopreneurship" and Innovation at Nanyang Technological University in Singapore, which is a program that was similarly founded to disrupt the world of higher education.
-She is passionately curious about human-centered design, cross-cultural and global-ness, creative learning, innovation, and how to get her toddler to sleep in her own bed.
+She is passionately curious about human-centered design, cross-cultural and global-ness, creative learning, innovation and how to get her toddler to sleep in her own bed.